rz4/MinoTauro/README.md

 from Lisps due to the abundance of parenthesis, but ParaInfer takes away the need to manage all those annoying curves.
 I would recommend reading the documentation of ParInfer to get a good feel on how it works.
-The extension can be easily turned on and off in the notebook, although it is *not currently available when running notebooks using JupyterLab*.
+The extension can be easily turned on and off in the notebook, although it is **not currently available when running notebooks using JupyterLab**.

-The extension has be refactored to work with the Calysto kernel and can be installed and enabled using the following commands:
+The extension has been refactored to work with the Calysto kernel and can be installed and enabled using the following commands:

 ```